sybrew/The-SEO-Framework-Extension-Manager/extensions/free/title-fix/trunk/readme.md

 The SEO Framework can detect incorrect usage of the title output.
 It tries to resolve this automatically, but sometimes that isn't enough.

-When the extension is active, it automatically looks for the title in your page's source and overwrites it when found.
+Title Fix scans the HTML response output buffer for the title.
+It overwrites the title when found before the page is sent to the visitor, all within a millisecond.

-All this happens before your pages are sent to the page visitor or crawler, in less than 2 milliseconds.
+This extension doesn't have settings and doesn't store anything.
+Deactivation will resume default title output behavior.

 ## Usage